Can an AI Receptionist Book Appointments in Dental Software?

 No. Direct PMS booking means routine appointments get handled without pulling your front desk away from in-office patients.
 It doesn't mean your team becomes unnecessary.
 Far from it.

-DentiVoice connects directly to Dentrix, Eaglesoft, Open Dental, CareStack, and more.
-Book a demo to see real-time appointment booking in action.
+DentiVoice writes appointments directly into Dentrix, Eaglesoft, Open Dental, CareStack, Curve, and Denticon.
+Book a demo to see real-time PMS booking on a real call.

-Any AI system that reads or writes patient data in your PMS must meet HIPAA requirements, including a signed Business Associate Agreement (BAA) with your practice.
+Any AI system that reads or writes patient data in your PMS must meet HIPAA requirements.
+That includes a signed Business Associate Agreement (BAA) with your practice.
 This isn't optional, and it's one of the first things to verify before any integration goes live.

-When an AI receptionist books an appointment, it's handling protected health information (PHI): patient names, phone numbers, appointment types, and potentially insurance details.
-That data travels from the phone call through the AI platform's servers and into your PMS.
+When an AI receptionist books an appointment, it's handling protected health information (PHI): patient names, phone numbers, appointment types, and sometimes insurance details.
+That data moves from the phone call, through the AI vendor's servers, into your PMS.
 Every step in that chain needs encryption in transit and at rest.
-The HHS HIPAA guidelines require that any third-party vendor accessing PHI operates under a BAA that defines how they store, process, and protect that data.
+ADA's HIPAA guidance for dental practices spells out the responsibilities of any third-party vendor that accesses PHI on a covered entity's behalf.

-How Long Does It Take to Set Up AI-to-PMS Integration?
+How Long Does AI-to-PMS Integration Take to Set Up?

-Setup timelines range from 2 days for cloud-native PMS platforms to 2-3 weeks for server-based systems that need middleware installation and configuration.
-The variable isn't usually the AI side.
+Setup timelines range from 2 days for cloud-native PMS platforms to 2 to 3 weeks for server-based systems that need middleware installation and configuration.
+The variable usually isn't the AI side.
 It's your dental software's architecture and your IT setup.

 Cloud-Native PMS (CareStack, Curve Dental, Denticon)

 These are the fastest.
 Because the PMS already lives in the cloud, the AI vendor connects through a published API using your practice credentials.
-No hardware to install, no server to configure.
-Most practices using cloud PMS go live with AI scheduling within 2-5 business days, including testing.
+No hardware to install.
+No server to configure.
+Most practices using cloud PMS go live with AI scheduling within 2 to 5 business days, including testing.
 The main time cost is mapping your appointment types, providers, and operatories so the AI knows your scheduling rules.

 Server-Based PMS (Dentrix, Eaglesoft, Open Dental)

 These take longer because the AI needs a pathway into your local network.
 That usually means installing a bridge application on your practice server.
-Your IT person or the vendor's team handles this, but it requires coordination: remote access to the server, firewall rules to allow outbound traffic, and testing to make sure the integration reads and writes correctly.
-Plan for 1-3 weeks depending on how quickly your IT responds and whether your server infrastructure is current.
+Your IT person or the vendor's team handles this, but it requires coordination: remote access to the server, firewall rules to allow outbound traffic, and testing to confirm the integration reads and writes correctly.
+Plan for 1 to 3 weeks depending on how fast your IT responds and whether your server infrastructure is current.

 One factor that catches practices off guard is after-hours availability.
-If your server shuts down at 6 PM, the AI can't book into your PMS overnight unless you keep the server running 24/7 or use a cloud-hosted relay.
-That's worth discussing with your vendor upfront, especially if after-hours call coverage is a primary reason you're adding an AI receptionist.
+If your server shuts down at 6 PM, the AI can't book into your PMS overnight unless you keep it running 24/7 or use a cloud-hosted relay.
+That's worth discussing with your vendor upfront, especially if 24/7 call coverage is a primary reason you're adding an AI receptionist.
+For practices specifically focused on answering calls after hours without hiring, the cloud relay path is usually the better fit.

 Ready to See AI Booking in Your PMS?

-DentiVoice books appointments directly into Dentrix, Eaglesoft, Open Dental, CareStack, and Denticon.
-See it work with your schedule.
+DentiVoice books appointments directly into Dentrix, Eaglesoft, Open Dental, CareStack, Curve, and Denticon.
+See it work with your live schedule.

-Book Your DentiVoice Demo →Compare 10 AI Dental Receptionist Platforms
+Book Your DentiVoice Demo →Still comparing AI receptionist platforms?

 Yes.
 AI receptionists connect to Dentrix through a middleware bridge or local agent installed on your practice server.
 The bridge translates scheduling commands between the AI and Dentrix's database, allowing real-time appointment creation.
-Setup typically takes 1-3 weeks.
+Setup typically takes 1 to 3 weeks.

 Most PMS-integrated AI receptionists read your live schedule before confirming any appointment.
 They check provider availability, operatory assignments, and existing bookings to prevent conflicts.
-Systems that don't check live availability risk double-booking.
+Systems that don't check live availability risk double-bookings, which still need manual cleanup later.

 Appointment type mapping prevents this.
 During setup, you configure which appointment codes and durations correspond to specific procedures.
-If mapping is done correctly, the AI selects the right appointment length and type automatically.
+If mapping is done correctly, the AI selects the right block length and type automatically.
+Always test mapping with a few real call scenarios before going live.

-Only if your practice server remains online 24/7 or uses a cloud-hosted relay.
-Server-based PMS platforms like Dentrix and Eaglesoft require an active connection for the AI to write appointments outside business hours.
+Only if your practice server stays online 24/7 or the AI vendor uses a cloud-hosted relay.
+Server-based platforms like Dentrix and Eaglesoft need an active connection for the AI to write appointments outside business hours.
+Confirm this with your vendor upfront.

-Cloud-native PMS platforms (CareStack, Curve, Denticon) typically go live in 2-5 business days.
-Server-based systems (Dentrix, Eaglesoft, Open Dental) require 1-3 weeks for middleware installation, firewall configuration, and testing.
+Cloud-native PMS platforms like CareStack, Curve, and Denticon typically go live in 2 to 5 business days.
+Server-based systems like Dentrix, Eaglesoft, and Open Dental require 1 to 3 weeks for middleware installation, firewall configuration, and testing.

-A well-configured AI receptionist offers alternative times, suggests a different provider, or proposes the next available opening within 3-5 business days.
+A well-configured AI receptionist offers alternative times, suggests a different provider, or proposes the next opening within 3 to 5 business days.
 If nothing works, it can add the patient to a waitlist or send a self-scheduling link via text.

 Sources & References